-The following definitions shall apply to this title:
+The following definitions, as well as those found in Section 17.15.200 TCC shall apply to this title:

 "Accessory structure" means a structure detached from the principal building located on the same lot and customarily incidental and subordinate to the principal building.
 Any part of the main building which shares a common wall and roof is considered a part of that building.
 A building or portion thereof attached to a primary structure by a covered breezeway is not considered attached.